rivet-lang/rive/README.md

 to use, with a syntax inspired mainly by Rust and C# (which are the coolest languages I've ever seen), and by other languages such as Python, Lua, TypeScript, etc.

-It is true that there are many programming languages​and each of them specialized in a field; some with strange syntax in my opinion (like Lisp...) and others with a high learning curve, but above all Rivet tries to be an exception by trying to become a unique language with a clear and simple syntax and a low learning curve.
+It is true that there are many programming languages and each of them specialized in a field; some with strange syntax in my opinion (like Lisp...) and others with a high learning curve, but above all Rivet tries to be an exception by trying to become a unique language with a clear and simple syntax and a low learning curve.